-> As I stated above, to us Jesus Christ is so much more than just our spiritual elder brother.
-Before the creation of all of the worlds that Jesus Christ created for His father, Heavenly Father promised He would give to Jesus Christ all those of His spirit children who repented and took advantage of Christ’s atonement.
-This is what Jesus was talking about when he said in a prayer to His father “I have manifested thy name unto the men which thou gavest me out of the world: thine they were, and thou gavest them me” (see John 17:6).
+As I stated above, to us, Jesus Christ is so much more than just our spiritual elder brother.
+Before the creation of all of the worlds that Jesus Christ created for His Father, Heavenly Father promised He would give to Jesus Christ all those of His spirit children who repented and took advantage of Christ’s atonement.
+Jesus was talking about this when he said in a prayer to His Father, “I have manifested thy name unto the men which thou gavest me out of the world: thine they were, and thou gavest them me” (see John 17:6).

 Our “Lord and God”

-In this next scripture Jesus Christ explains that He is our “Lord” (i.e. master or ruler), our “God” (i.e. creator, source of all moral authority, the supreme being) and our “Father” (i.e. parent).
-Through the adoption resulting from our taking advantage of His atonement, He becomes our Lord and God, and we His sons and daughters.
+In this next scripture, Jesus Christ explains that He is our “Lord” (i.e., master or ruler), our “God” (i.e., creator, source of all moral authority, the supreme being), and our “Father” (i.e., parent).
+Through the adoption resulting from our taking advantage of His atonement, He becomes our Lord and God, and we are His sons and daughters.

-Then in the last part of D&C 35:2 Jesus Christ explains how through this adoption process we are able to gain the same relationship to Him, that He has to His father.
-In other words we can receive the same oneness with Jesus Christ, that He enjoys with His Father.
-The last part of this verse reads “even one in me as I am one in the Father, as the Father is one in me, that we may be one.”
-I explain this doctrine of becoming one with Jesus Christ in more detail in my article “The Glory Of God Is Intelligence!”
+Then, in the last part of D&C 35:2, Jesus Christ explains how, through this adoption process, we can gain the same relationship with Him that He has with His Father.
+In other words, we can receive the same oneness with Jesus Christ that He enjoys with His Father.
+The last part of this verse reads, “Even one in me as I am one in the Father, as the Father is one in me, that we may be one.”
+I explain this doctrine of becoming one with Jesus Christ in more detail in my article “The Glory Of God Is Intelligence!“

 There are many, many more scriptures that talk about Christ’s roles with respect to us and our salvation.
 In this article I hope I was able to show enough to establish what I was trying to show, and yet few enough to keep it simple.

 Jesus Christ is who we worship.
-He is our Lord, Father and God.
-This in no way lessons our Heavenly Father, in fact it adds to His glory; it is His plan.
-But it is important to truly understand who Jesus Christ is to us.
-I believe this helps us to more fully understand all that He did for us.
+He is our Lord, Father, and God.
+This in no way lessens our Heavenly Father.
+It adds to His glory; it is His plan.
+But it is important to understand who Jesus Christ is to us truly.
+I believe this helps us understand all He did for us more fully.
 It also helps us understand the plan of salvation more completely.

-Joseph Smith said that in John 17:3 where it says “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent” Jesus is literally saying that for us to obtain eternal life we need to know God, and understand who it is and what kind of a being, we actually worship (see King Follet Discourse).
+Joseph Smith said that John 17:3 says, “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
+Jesus is saying that for us to obtain eternal life, we need to know God and understand who He is and what kind of a being we actually worship (see King Follet Discourse).

 I know that these things are true.
 And I close in the name of Jesus Christ, amen.